nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `FILE_NAME` should not include any extension, as it would always be a JSON file.
 * The command will attempt to load the specified `FILE_NAME.json`.
-* If the file contains invalid data, the file will be erased.
+* If the file contains invalid data, the contents of the file will be erased and an empty addressbook will be loaded.
 * If the file doesn't exist, a new file will be created, populated with sample data.
 * If the file contains valid data, the file will be loaded.